privacyidea/keycloak-provider/README.md

 ## Installation

-* Move the packed jar file into your deployment directory.
+* Move the packed jar file into your deployment directory `standalone/deployment`.
 * Copy the template privacyIDEA.ftl to `themes/base/login`.

 Now you can enable the execution for your auth flow.